-One way to commit to a mechanism without disclosing any information except for its incentive properties is via a trusted mediator.
-The mechanism designer could discreetly entrust the mediator with the mechanism description, while the mediator could guarantee its incentive properties (e.g., individual rationality and incentive compatibility) to the players.
-After all bids or actions have been declared, the mediator could certify that the outcome declared by the designer indeed corresponds to the mechanism entrusted to her in the outset.
+One way to commit to a mechanism without disclosing any information except for its incentive properties is via a trusted mediator \citep[in the spirit of][]{Myerson1983}.
+In the monopoly-price example, the seller could discreetly entrust such a mediator with the price.
+The buyer would then declare her value (maximum willingness to pay), and the mediator would reveal the price if it is no more than the buyer's value, and otherwise only say that the price is higher than the value.
+With more general mechanisms, the mechanism designer could discreetly entrust the mediator with the mechanism description and instruct the mediator to confirm various properties of the mechanism (e.g., incentive properties such as individual rationality and incentive compatibility) to the players.
+After all bids are declared (or more generally, all actions are played), the mediator could confirm that the outcome declared by the designer indeed corresponds to the mechanism entrusted to her at the outset.
 The mediator would then never speak of this mechanism again.\footnote{Indeed, some trade secrets might be harmful if disclosed even years later.}

-The availability of a trusted mediator, however, is a strong, often unrealistic, assumption.
-Indeed, when the famous German poet Johann Wolfgang von Goethe trusted his personal lawyer to serve as a trusted mediator, keeping secret the reserve price in a BDM-style offer \citep{BeckerDM1964} that Goethe made to his publisher to elicit the publisher's valuation of Goethe's new poem, Goethe's own personal lawyer leaked the price to the publisher, who could then bid precisely that price and no more.
+The availability of a trustworthy mediator, however, is a strong, often unrealistic, assumption.
+One compelling example comes from an episode involving the famous German poet Johann Wolfgang von Goethe, recounted by \cite{MoldovanuT1998}.
+Seeking to elicit his publisher's valuation of the right to publish one of Goethe's poems, Goethe made the publisher a BDM-style offer \citep*{BeckerDM1964}.
+Goethe trusted his personal lawyer to serve as a mediator and keep the reserve price in the offer secret.
+The lawyer, while trusted, turned out not to be trust\emph{worthy}: he leaked the price to the publisher, who could then bid precisely that price and no more.
 In their paper that recounts and analyzes this fascinating story, \cite{MoldovanuT1998} note:

 \begin{quotation}

 ``Commitments based on a secret reserve price are, in general, hard to achieve: if it is secret, what is to stop the seller from reneging?
 Part of Goethe's cleverness consisted in devising the scheme such that commitment is achieved by using a third, neutral party.'' \end{quotation}